Ruizo/Pang-Project/README.md

 # Pang Project by TDM Studios!

-We are a group of students in Developing and Design of Videogames in the university UPC CITM, Barcelona.
+We are a group of students in Videogames Development and Design in the university UPC CITM, Barcelona, Spain.
 Our objective is to bring you out memories with the making of a recreation of the Arcade game Pang!

 Don't forget to support us by watching this repository!